Sam Stoneley. Let's Connect

 inflating: famous.zip

-Step 4.
-Finding the Flag
+04. Finding and Decrypting the Flag

-steghide extract -sf Mona.jpg
+$ steghide extract -sf Mona.jpg

 Enter passphrase: Guernica